zulip/zulip/templates/zerver/help/create-a-stream.md

 Streams can either be public to anyone in the organization, or require an invitation to join.
-Organization admins can always see the names and membership of invite-only streams, but cannot read any of the messages.
+Organization admins can always see the names and membership of private streams, but cannot read any of the messages.

 If you are an administrator setting up streams for the first time, we highly recommend reading our